ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Camera.rst

 |                                      | resolution, codecs, and so on.       |
 |                                      |                                      |
 |                                      | The viewfinder is not active in the  |
+.. _sdk_qtmultimedia_camera_ActiveState                           In the active state the viewfinder-prop:
 |                                      | loaded state.                        |
 +--------------------------------------+--------------------------------------+
 | ActiveState                          | In the active state the viewfinder   |